rudymatela/udge/README.md

 		If output matches exactly, the submission will get a score.

+		Make sure you `chmod o-r` the `sol` file after installing it to make sure solution programs are not able to read from it.

 3. Link to the newly created problem on the problem index by editing the following file: